foldedtoad/dwm3000/README.md

 ### Hardware
 You will need two boards:
-* Host board PCA100xx
+* Host board PCA10040
 ![pca10040](https://github.com/foldedtoad/dwm3000/blob/master/docs/pca10040.png)
-* Host board PCA100xx
+* Host board PCA10056
 ![pca10056](https://github.com/foldedtoad/dwm3000/blob/master/docs/pca10056.png)
 * DWS3000 arduino shield board.
 ![dws3000](https://github.com/foldedtoad/dwm3000/blob/master/docs/dws3000.jpg)

-**NOTE:** The conbination of PCA100xx board + DWS3000 shield will be the referenced platform thoughout this document.
+**NOTE:** The conbination of PCA100xx board + DWS3000 shield will be the reference configuration thoughout this document.

 While other Zephyr-supported boards might be used, they have not been tested.
-Only Zephyr API calls have been used, so the code is intended to be portable to other boards.
+Only Zephyr API calls have been used, so the code is intended to be reasonably portable to other boards: mostly target board DeviceTree defines may need to be adjusted.

 A `micro-USB` cable will also be needed to connect the PCA100xx to your build system.
 This USB cable will allow both debugging and flashing of firmware onto the PCA100xx board.
-Use of Segger's Ozone is recommended, but not required.
+Use of Segger's Ozone debugger is recommended, but not required.

 Many of the examples will require two or more PCA100xx + DWS3000 setups, such as the micro-location examples.

 **WARNING:** You will need to trim the pins on the PCA100xx board's P20 connector, as they extend too far upwards and will contact pads on the bottom of the DWS3000 shield, causing electical problems.

+**WARNING:** There are issues with the early "engineering versions" of the nRF52840.
+The chips are identified with QIAAAA marking on their top.
+Apparently the SPI3 bus was not fully support with these early engineering releases.
+It is suggested to avoid using these particular PCA10056 boards.
+Production releases of the PCA10056 should work without issues.

 **NOTE:** Because the PCA100xx board incorporates a Segger JLink debugger (on-board), it is highly recommended to install the Segger JLink package on your development system: it's free, and provides support for gdb, pyocd, and Ozone (Segger's debugger).